What is National Pasta Day?

 Pasta crosses culture and dietary boundaries like almost no other single food.
 It's simple, accessible, and convenient, which makes it the perfect food to enjoy amongst many friends and family.
-In fact, past, meat, and rice are the three most popular food enjoyed around the globe.
-So next time you're hosting dinner party, keep in mind that pasta is a real crowdpleaser.
+In fact, pasta, meat, and rice are the three most popular foods enjoyed around the globe.
+So next time you're hosting a dinner party, keep in mind that pasta is a real crowdpleaser.

 It comes in all shapes, sizes, and colors

 Pasta shapes and colors vary due to cultural differences, ingredients, and the sauce they're paired with.
-Americans typically like more popularized shapes such spaghetti or fettuccine, whereas Italians prefer more lesser-known shapes.
-Kids can even get pasta in the shape of they're favorite cartoon—Spongebob Mac & Cheese anyone?
+Americans typically like more popularized shapes such spaghetti or fettuccine, whereas Italians prefer shapes that can hold more sauce.
+Kids can even get pasta in the shape of their favorite cartoon—Spongebob Mac & Cheese anyone?